How To Add Legal Pages To Your WordPress Site

 • DMCA Compliance

-You can either create a new page for each legal form you want to add to your site, then paste the content from the templates into your web pages and publish or upload your legal pages to your web server as described previously.
+You can either create a new page on your website for each legal form you want added to your site, then paste the content from the templates into your web pages and publish or upload your legal pages to your server as described earlier.

 More information:

-Here are some great plugins for WordPress websites and blogs worth looking into:
+Here are some great plugins for WordPress users you should check out:

 WP Legal Pages Plugin